-RSE is delivered as part of our Personal, Social, Health and Economic (PSHE) education curriculum, which has planned, timetabled lessons across all key stages, using a spiral curriculum approach.
-The subject lead will work closely with colleagues in related curriculum areas (science, computing, PE) to ensure a holistic and joined up approach to what is taught in RSE.
+RSE will be delivered in TPAT as part of our Personal, Social, Health and Economic (PSHE) education curriculum, which has planned, timetabled lessons across all key stages, using a spiral curriculum approach.
+The subject leads will work closely with colleagues in related curriculum areas (science, computing, PE) to ensure a holistic and joined up approach to what is taught in RSE.

 We also supplement learning through using a whole school approach and utilising time outside of the classroom, such as in school assemblies, through art and drama, school celebrations or events.
 RSE will address aspects of relationships and sex in an integrated way within a single topic.
-We also use external agencies where appropriate to deliver aspects of Relationships and Sex Education these include (but are not exclusive to) Devon & Cornwall Police and We are With You.
+We also use external agencies where appropriate to deliver aspects of Relationships and Sex Education these include (but are not exclusive to) Brook, Devon & Cornwall Police and We are With You.